abhi0901/hulk/README.md

 <b>cd hulk_directory<br>
 node app.js<br>
 </b><br>
-It will start the hulk server on Port 3000
+It will start the hulk server on Port 3000 or Process ENV
 <br>
 <i>
 I'm seeking for the contribution. you can contact me on twitter @ntabhishek so that we can build this awesome tool together.